Earth Observation Day

 Why Landsat Images?

 Landsat images date back to 1972 and are the longest, most comprehensive set of satellite data of Earth and its features.
 The images are an exciting and freely available educational resource for teachers of all levels.
 Landsat images and derived products such as land cover maps (for example, at right), surface temperature maps, tree canopy maps, and soil permeability maps can be used in a wide variety of STEM disciplines including the physical and life sciences.
 Landsat images also support exploration and investigation in interdisciplinary subjects such as geography, social studies, political science, even history.
 Thus, land cover mapping using free Landsat imagery helps to meet science content standards and objectives in Physical Science, Life Science, Geography (including critically important spatial thinking skills), as well as Inquiry Standards and 21st Century Learning objectives.
+Full state mosaic Landsat posters from USGS are available here.

 Support for Teachers and How to Get Involved